WHEDA’s Rural Affordable Workforce Housing Initiative

 The shortage of affordable workforce housing in rural Wisconsin poses far-reaching challenges.
-Access to safe, affordable shelter is fundamental to the sustainability of our communities because housing provides a foundation for public health, economic well-being and environmental stewardship.
-If Wisconsin is to thrive, rural communities require effective tools and support to develop affordable workforce housing.
+Access to safe, affordable shelter is fundamental to the sustainability of our communities because housing provides a foundation for public health, economic well-being, and environmental stewardship.
+If Wisconsin is to thrive, rural communities require effective tools and support to develop additional workforce housing.

 Learn more about the pilot communities:

 A continued effort to advance affordable rural workforce housing.

 As the initiative continues, and once it has been completed in all three pilot communities, WHEDA will be able to collect a full spectrum of data, measure the outcomes, and deploy the learnings to advance affordable housing access and development across Wisconsin's many rural communities.
 Findings and recommendations from the RAWFHI pilot program are intended to be scaled to fit the needs of other rural communities within Wisconsin.
 A comprehensive report on the pilot projects will likely be released at the end of WHEDA's fiscal year in June 2023.